Scottish Gaelic: Surnames

 The most common class of Gaelic surnames are those beginning with mac (Gaelic for "son"), such as MacGillEathain / MacIllEathain (MacLean).
-The female form is nic (Gaelic for "daughter"), so Catherine MacPhee is properly called in Gaelic, Catrìona Nic a' Phì (strictly, nic is a contraction of the Gaelic phrase nighean mhic, meaning "daughter of the son", thus NicDhòmhnaill really means "daughter of MacDonald" rather than "daughter of Donald").
-The "of" part actually comes from the genitive form of the patronymic that follows the prefix; in the case of MacDhòmhnaill, Dhòmhnaill ("of Donald") is the genitive form of Dòmhnall ("Donald").
+The female form is Nic (a contraction of the Gaelic phrase nighean mhic, meaning "daughter of the son"), so Catherine MacPhee is properly called in Gaelic, Catrìona Nic a' Phì.
+The patronymic that follows the prefix will be in the genitive form.
+For example, in the case of Mac Dhòmhnaill, Dhòmhnaill is the genitive of Dòmhnall, giving Mac (son) Dhòmhnaill (of Dòmhnall).

 Several colours give rise to common Scottish surnames: bàn (Bain – white), ruadh (Roy – red), dubh (Dow, Duff – black), donn (Dunn – brown), buidhe (Bowie – yellow) although in Gaelic these occur as part of a fuller form such as MacGille 'son of the servant of', i.e. MacGilleBhàin, MacGilleRuaidh, MacGilleDhuibh, MacGilleDhuinn, MacGilleBhuidhe.

 Phonology

 Most varieties of Gaelic show either eight or nine vowel qualities (//i e ɛ a ɔ o u ɤ ɯ//) in their inventory of vowel phonemes, which can be either long or short.
 There are also two reduced vowels (/[ə ɪ]/) which occur only in their short versions.
 Although some vowels are strongly nasal, instances of distinctive nasality are rare.
 There are about nine diphthongs and a few triphthongs.

 Most consonants have both palatal and non-palatal counterparts, including a very rich system of liquids, nasals and trills (i.e. three contrasting "l" sounds, three contrasting "n" sounds and three contrasting "r" sounds).
-The historically voiced stops /[b d̪ ɡ]/ have lost their voicing, so the phonemic contrast today is between unaspirated /[p t̪ k]/ and aspirated /[pʰ t̪ʰ kʰ]/.
-In many dialects, these stops may however gain voicing through secondary articulation through a preceding nasal, for examples doras /[t̪ɔɾəs̪]/ "door" but an doras "the door" as /[ən̪ˠ d̪ɔɾəs̪]/ or /[ə n̪ˠɔɾəs̪]/.

-In some fixed phrases, these changes are shown permanently, as the link with the base words has been lost, as in an-dràsta "now", from an tràth-sa "this time/period".

 In medial and final position, the aspirated stops are preaspirated rather than postaspirated.